corefan/xenko-docs/manual/game-studio/use-prefabs.md

 ![Break link between child and prefab](media/use-prefabs-break-link-to-prefab.gif)

-## Example code
+## Instantiate and add prefabs at runtime

+To use prefabs at runtime, you need to instantiate them and then add them to the scene in code.

+> [!Note]
+> Just calling `Instantiate()` isn't enough to add a prefab instance to the scene.
+You also need to use `Add()`.
+For example, if your prefab contains a model, the model is invisible until you add the prefab instance.
+Likewise, if your prefab contains a script, the script won't work until you add the prefab instance.

-To use prefabs at runtime, you need to intantiate them.
-For example, if you have a prefab named *MyBulletPrefab* in the root folder of your project, you can instantiate it with the following code:
+For example, if you have a prefab named *MyBulletPrefab* in the root folder of your project, you can instantiate and add it with the following code:

 ```cs
 private void InstantiateBulletPrefab()